ksuchak1990/sense_practical/README.md

 The advantage of obtaining the materials via GitHub is that you will be able to pull any changes that I make to the practical in close to real-time.

+*(The remainder of this section will assume that you are using Anaconda Python)*

 ### Getting started from GitHub

 The process of getting started from GitHub consists of the following steps: